Stdpackaged Task Class In C++ - C++ Programming Tutorial

 • Example:

-Let us take an example to illustrate the std::packaged_task in C++.
+Let's consider an illustration to demonstrate the std::packaged_task in C++.

 Example